awsdocs/aws-app-mesh-user-guide/doc_source/envoy-config.md

 `STATSD_ADDRESS`
 Specify an IP address value to override the default DogStatsD daemon IP address\.
 Default: `127.0.0.1`\.
 This variable can only be used with version `1.15.0` or later of the Envoy image\.

+`STATSD_SOCKET_PATH`
+Specify a unix domain socket for the DogStatsD daemon\.
+If this variable is not specified, and if DogStatsD is enabled, then this value defaults to the DogStatsD daemon IP address port of `127.0.0.1:8125`\.
+If the `ENVOY_STATS_SINKS_CFG_FILE` variable is specified containing a stats sinks configuration, it will override all of the DogStatsD variables\.
+This variable is supported with Envoy image version `v1.19.1.0-prod` or later\.

 ### App Mesh variables<a name="envoy-appmesh-variables"></a>